-This Cheesy Muffin Tin Cottage Cheese Egg Bites recipe is a delightful mix of protein-packed goodness and cheesy comfort.
-It takes roughly 30 minutes and serves about 12 bite-sized portions.
-Perfect for breakfast, brunch, or even a snack, these little gems will become a quick favorite in your home!
+This Cheesy Muffin Tin Cottage Cheese Egg Bites recipe is a high-protein breakfast option that takes about 30 minutes to prepare and serves 12 bite-sized portions.

 The Story Behind